-Important: Do not attempt to use your canner before reading these step-by-step instructions for pressure canning in your canner.
+IMPORTANT: Do not attempt to use your canner before reading these step-by-step instructions for pressure canning in your canner.
 Prepare food according to the processing procedures in the specific recipe and follow the recipe and instructions carefully.

 - 1. Be sure your canner is thoroughly cleaned and working properly.
-Before each canning season, check the sealing ring, overpressure plug, and the small white gasket of the air vent/cover lock.
+Before each canning season, have the dial gauge checked for accuracy.
+Also check the sealing ring, the overpressure plug, and the rubber adaptor of the pressure dial gauge.
 Replace these parts when they become hard, deformed, cracked, worn, pitted, or unusually soft.
-Use only genuine Presto® replacement parts. - 2.
+Use only genuine Presto[®] replacement parts. - 2.
 Check the Mason jars for nicks, cracks, and sharp edges.
 Check the screw bands for dents or rust.
 Use only jars, lids, and screw bands in perfect condition so an airtight seal may be obtained.
 Wash and rinse the jars, lids, and screw bands.
 Pour hot water into the jars and set them aside until needed.
 Follow the manufacturer's directions for preparing the lids. - 3.
 For recipe information, see your booklet titled Recipes and Helpful Hints for Presto® Pressure Canners.
-Select fresh and firm food, sort according to size, and clean thoroughly.
+Select fresh, firm food.
+Sort the food according to size and clean thoroughly.
 Prepare the food according to the specific recipe; always use current, research-tested procedures, recipes, and timetables.
 Fill the hot jars promptly with food and liquid to the recommended level.

 Allow 1⁄2-inch headspace for fruits.
 Most vegetables and meats require 1-inch headspace due to expansion during processing.
 Work out the air bubbles with a clean, nonmetallic spatula.
 Wipe the sealing edge clean with a damp cloth.
 Center the flat lid on the jar rim.
 Adjust the screw band according to the manufacturer's directions.

 4. Position the canner on a level gas or electric coil burner and range only.
-These canners are not designed to work on electric glass-top or induction burners and ranges.
+These canners are not designed to work on electric glasstop or induction burners and ranges.
 If you use the canner on a tilted burner or range, it may interfere with the operation of the pressure regulator.